Playmatic

-Playmatic was a Spanish manufacturer of pinball machines, producing approx. 63 different models between 1968 and 1987.
+Playmatic was a Spanish manufacturer of pinball machines, producing approximately 63 different models between 1968 and 1987.
 Although American pinball manufacturers create playfields by directly painting the artwork on a wooden surface, then add a layer of varnish or clear coat, Playmatic and other European manufacturers included the artwork on a durable plastic sheet laid over the flat wooden surface, resulting in added durability of the artwork image.